noahitall/PimGarden/README.md

 ## App Structure

-- **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names.
+- **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names in either full or compact view mode.
 Pull down to reveal a search bar for finding entities by name, phone, or email.
+Sort and filter entities using the top menu.
 - **Entity Detail Screen**: Shows detailed information about an entity, including a chronological log of interactions with pagination support.
-Tap on the entity's photo to take a new picture or select from the photo library.
+Tap on the entity's photo to take a new picture, select from the photo library, or record an interaction.
-- **Edit Entity Screen**: Create or edit entity information with consistent type selection UI
+- **Edit Entity Screen**: Create or edit entity information with consistent type selection UI.
+Create and manage custom interaction types.
 - **Contact Import Screen**: Import contacts from your device
+- **Group Member Screen**: Manage group memberships by adding or removing members
+- **Settings Screen**: Configure application settings including interaction scoring preferences

 ## Data Model

 The app manages three types of entities:

 1. **Persons**: Imported from contacts or manually created
-2. **Groups**: Collections of persons
+2. **Groups**: Collections of persons and topics with tracked membership
 3. **Topics**: Subjects or themes that can be associated with entities

 Each entity has: